Kahatagasdigiliya Sri Gonagiri Rajamaha Viharaya – ගෝනගිරි රජමහා විහාරය

 Deep in the dry zone

-If one is desperate to escape from the hustle and bustle life in the city and wants to spend a day in the enchanting atmosphere of mother nature, historic Gonagiri Vihare is the place.
+If one is desperate to escape from the hustle and bustle of life in the city and wants to spend a day in the enchanting atmosphere of mother nature, historic Gonagiri Vihare is the place.
 Here you will experience the unspoilt natural beauty of the dry zone and hear nothing but the sound of the jungle.
-You will forget the hazard of the outside world.
+You will forget the hazards of the outside world.

 The sambur legend

 However, at present, the temple is known as Gonagiri Vihare.
 There are a few legends associated with the name of the temple.
-There is a popular belief amongst the villagers that the rock boulder in the site fell from above.
+There is a popular belief amongst the villagers that the rock boulder on the site fell from above.
 Legend has it that they fell on two samburs and killed them.
 The image of a sambur has been carved out on the surface of a rock at the summit of the temple.
 The other one dates back to the ancient time of Kala Oya which flows across Anuradhapura.
 Kala Oya at one time was known as Gona Oya.
 Meditative monks in Gona Oya used to reside and mediate in the caves of this Vihare.
 Later the site was known as Gona Giri Vihare.

 The pious king Suratissa was killed by Senaguttika, a Tamil king from India during the Chola invasion, to the country.
 Gonagiri Vihare became ruined and overgrown by creepers.
-Later, King Dutugemunu, a king from Anuradhapura, had renovated this historic place.
-It is evident that during the reign of King Kirthi Sri Rajasinghe, in Kandyan era, the temple was in pristine condition.
+Later, King Dutugemunu, a king from Anuradhapura, renovated this historic place.
+It is evident that during the reign of King Kirthi Sri Rajasinghe, in the Kandyan era, the temple was in pristine condition.
 The king built an elaborately carved Makara Thorana and a shrine room in a cave of the temple.

 Ruined shrine

 Among the most striking features in the temple today is a ruined shrine room built in a cave by King Kirthi Sri Rajasinghe.
-In the shrine room there are four Buddha statues which are damaged beyond recognition.
+In the shrine room, there are four Buddha statues that are damaged beyond recognition.
 All the paintings inside the cave are faded.
 There is one reclining statue of the Buddha which is slightly recognizable.
-The other statues are completely destroyed.
+The other statues are destroyed.
 The magnificently built Makara Thorana in the cave has been in a fragile condition for a long time due to the negligence of the relevant authorities.

 No archeological attention